ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 Just configure the authentication in Rancher, OpenShift or your Kubernetes distribution of choice and that is it.

 Since it is opinionated it may not fit your use case.
-Mayne you just need to dig a little deeper into the configuration options that depends on your needs.
+Maybe you just need to dig a little deeper into the configuration options that depends on your needs.

 Features Rancher will give you: